 Also known as carob (lat.
-Ceratonia siliqua) it is a perennial Mediterranean tree in which edible legumes grow.
+Ceratonia siliqua), it is a perennial Mediterranean tree where edible legumes grow.

 It is highly valued due to its healing properties.

-Legumes contain seeds that, regardless of size and storage conditions, always have the same mass, exactly 0.18 grams.
+Regardless of size and storage conditions, Legumes containing seeds always have the same mass, exactly 0.18 grams.

 It is known that the Rogac or carob tree was used 4000 years ago in diets and as a medicinal product.

-The fruit of the carob tree is a pod, technically a legume 15 to 30 centimeters long and quite thick and wide.
+The carob tree’s fruit is a pod, technically a legume 15 to 30 centimeters long and quite thick and wide.
 The pods are borne on the old stems of the plant on short flower stalks.

-The dark brown pods are not only edible, but are also rich in sucrose (almost 40% plus other sugars) and protein (up to 8%).
+The dark brown pods are edible and rich in sucrose (almost 40% plus other sugars) and protein (up to 8%).

-In addition, the capsule has vitamin A, B vitamins, and several important minerals.
+In addition, the capsule has vitamin A, B vitamins, and several essential minerals.

-Cattle can eat them directly, but we know that carob is mainly due to the pods being ground to form a flour that is a substitute for cocoa.
+Cattle can eat them directly, but we know that carob is mainly due to the pods being ground to form flour that substitutes for cocoa.

-Although this product has a slightly different taste than chocolate, it has only a third of the calories (a total of 1595 calories per pound), it is practically fat-free (the chocolate is half fat).
+Although this product has a slightly different taste than chocolate, it has only a third of the calories (1595 calories per pound), and it is practically fat-free (the chocolate is half fat).

-It is also rich in pectin, it is not allergic, it has abundant protein, and it does not have oxalic acid, which interferes with the absorption of calcium.
+It is also rich in pectin, is not allergic, has abundant protein, and does not have oxalic acid, which interferes with the absorption of calcium.